 Why internet safety matters

 Children aged 9-11 years often have their own devices, which they use to go online by themselves.
-They use the internet for doing schoolwork and homework, playing games, listening to or downloading music, and general browsing.
-They might be starting to use in-game chat and other social media.
+They use digital media and the internet for doing schoolwork and homework, playing games, listening to or downloading music, and general browsing.
+They might be communicating with other people through in-game chat and other social media.

 Because pre-teens are online more and might be online more independently, including with older children, they might come across new internet safety risks.

 There are three main kinds of internet risks for pre-teens.

 These risks include coming across material that some pre-teens might find upsetting, disgusting or otherwise uncomfortable, especially if they see it accidentally.
 This material might include:

 - real or simulated violence

 - things that are designed to shock or scare